laserswald/pre-srfi-generic-procedures/README.md

 Abstract
 --------

-This SRFI defines mechanisms for creating procedures which change their behavior depending on the values passed into them depending on one or more predicates.
+This SRFI defines mechanisms for creating procedures which change their behavior depending on one or more predicates.
 This allows for ad-hoc polymorphism based on type, a specific value, range of values, or any other constraint that can be expressed using a predicate.

 Issues
 ------